Rankin CountyCity Population 20,096

 Clinton Community Nature Center

 The Nature Center is 33 acres of woodlands near historic Olde Towne featuring 2.5 miles of walking trails with native trees and flowers.
-Gift shop.
 Open daily, dawn to dusk.

 Clinton Visitor Center

-Mississippi College, founded in 1826, is America's second oldest Baptist university and Mississippi's oldest institution of higher learning.
+c.
+1826, is America's second oldest Baptist university and Mississippi's oldest institution of higher learning.
 During the Civil War, Provine Chapel c.1860, was spared by General William T. Sherman.

 Olde Towne Depot

-The Olde Towne Depot serves as a welcome center to Olde Towne Clinton, and a museum of our community's rich history through rail-related displays.
+Olde Towne Depot serves as a welcome center and events venue in Olde Towne Clinton, sharing stories of our community's rich history through rail related displays.

 Olde Towne Historic District